tukasa0001/TownOfHost/README-EN.md

 However, please note that the following restrictions apply.<br>

 - If the host changes due to factors such as a host leaving in the middle of a session, the processing related to the additional role may not work properly.
-- If a special role is used, the settings for that special role will be rewritten.
-(Example : Remove cooldown for vent, etc.)

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>